mnthe/claude-agent-mcp-server/README.md

 ### Authentication

-Set your Anthropic API key:
+Set your Anthropic API key (for default anthropic provider):
 ```bash
 export ANTHROPIC_API_KEY="your-api-key-here"
 ```

-**Using AWS Bedrock or Vertex AI?** See the [Provider Setup Guide](PROVIDERS.md) for detailed instructions on configuring alternative providers.
+**Using AWS Bedrock or Vertex AI?** See the [Provider Setup Guide](PROVIDERS.md) for detailed instructions.
+These providers use their own authentication methods (AWS credentials or GCP credentials) and do not require ANTHROPIC_API_KEY.

 ### Configuration

-**Required Environment Variables:**
+**Required for Anthropic Provider (default):**
 ```bash
 export ANTHROPIC_API_KEY="your-api-key-here"
 ```